CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-1.md

 ----

-## Closing Thoughts
+## Closing thoughts

-While it is true that a lot of the innovation in the AI space originates from the Python ecosystem, for most teams *building business applications using AI*, the C# and .NET stack is a highly underrated and perhaps surprising option, especially for folks that haven't seen .NET since the *.NET Framework* era.
+While it is true that a lot of the innovation in the AI space originates from the Python ecosystem, for most teams *building business applications using AI*, the C# and .NET stack is a highly underrated and perhaps surprising option, especially for folks that haven't dabbled in C# or .NET since the *.NET Framework* era.

 Modern .NET and C# are well-suited for teams that want to build real products and real software on a stable base in a programming language and stack that offers agents strong build-time guardrails as well as throughput and performance at scale where it matters (consider the API boundary serialization of JSON and gRPC/Protobuf, for example -- both areas where C# and .NET excel).